 Cassava and coconut and here is why.
 Cassava flour adds an almost glutenous like texture that’s reminiscent of a regular tortilla but in my opinion cassava flour adds much more flavor.
 I also add a little coconut flour for flavor and absorbency.
 Coconut flour is a sponge and absorbs any liquid it touches.

-I found the ratio of one cup cassava to 2 tbsp coconut flour to give the ideal consistency I was after (post several failed attempts).
+I found the ratio of one cup cassava to 2 tablespoon coconut flour to give the ideal consistency I was after (post several failed attempts).

-Can you use tapioca flour instead of cassava for paleo tortillas?
+Can you use tapioca flour instead of cassava flour for paleo tortillas?

-No and here’s why.
+No, and here’s why.
 There is a distinct difference in how the two are processed.
-Tapioca is starch extracted from the root and processed while tapioca is simply the whole root, ground.
-The texture of dishes will be significantly different and unfortunately tapioca will not yield a pliable dough the way cassava can.
+Tapioca is a starch extracted from the root and processed while cassava is simply the whole root, ground.
+The texture of dishes will be significantly different and unfortunately, tapioca will not yield a pliable dough the way cassava can.

 Where can you find cassava flour?